Skip to main content

 });

-// Create element with comprehensive configuration
+// Create and display an element

 const element = elements.create('blockkit/renderer', {